Persistently Vulnerable Exchange Servers: prepare for email throttling & blocking

 To prevent mail flow throttling and blocking don’t be behind with security updates of your Exchange Server.
 And, above all, make sure you don’t have any unpatched Exchange 2007 lurking somewhere in the basement.

 Migration under the pressure of time poses a lot of risks.
-Quite ironic, since in this scenario the migration is forced by a feature that should counter risks.
+Quite ironic, since in this scenario, migration is forced by a feature that should counter risks.

 To migrate with confidence, use a dedicated migration tool.
 This way, you can benefit from: